/* TEMPLATE AREA */?>

 /*content area one*/?>

-Built in 1908, the offices of TCF Architecture occupy a prominent corner of Tacoma’s Stadium District.
+The offices of TCF Architecture occupy a prominent corner of Tacoma’s Stadium District.

 Phase 1: Let There Be Light(ness) and Art

 Phase 1 improved the functionality and aesthetics for 2,000 sf of area in the back, an area primarily use as overflow work, meeting and storage space.
 The goals: shed the old “basement” stigma, and integrate space for 2D and 3D art to enhance collaboration and creativity among the entire TCF team.

 Picture rails atop high plywood walls display of wall-hung art, while extra deep window sills accommodate 3 dimensional pieces.
 Large and operable barn doors that separate the large conference area from lounge space are finished in magnetic paint for posting of both sketches and schedules.
 A long, low partition with countertop allows encourages use as a maker space for color and material board assembly, a display surface for product vendors, and a food and beverage bar for all-office celebrations.